iancovert/dl-selection/README.md

 pip install dl-selection
 ```

-Or, you can just clone the repository.
+Or, you can clone the repository to get the most recent version of the code.

 ## Authors